run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 (*) Indicate mandatory field

+!!! note "NOTE"
+    If the known error option is selected, the system will present a field to define which environment this knowledge should be linked to (Production or development).

 #### Knowledge Content

 You have an editor [WYSIWYG][1] to work with the HTML content of your document.
 In it you can insert and edit the text, and you can also insert images, videos, hyperlinks and others.